 This is a beautiful old homestead built in 1878, for many years it lay in a state of disrepair until in 1991 it was bought by the Western bay of Plenty District Council.
 A trust was formed and has been adopted by local volunteers who are gradually restoring the house and garden to its former glory.
-Athenree Homestead is open on the first Sunday of the month and every Sunday in January and February.
+Athenree Homestead is open on the first Sunday of the month and every Sunday in January until the end of March.

 Katikati is like an outdoor museum with 44 murals depicting Katikati’s history from the early arrival of Maori tribes of the Ngati Te Rangi and the Ngati Ranginui, through to the European settlement by the Irishman George Vessey Stewart who founded Katikati and bought 34 families to settle in here in 1875 and then in 1878 a second party of 600 Irish settlers arrived.
 Each mural tells a story about the events and people who shaped the history of the area.

 This pathway stretches 2km along the banks of the Uretera Stream.
 As a millennium project the pathway was opened in 2000.
 There are 24 engraved river boulders along the walk displaying Haiku poems.
 There are also many other interesting sculptures.

 Every Friday afternoon there is a local growers Plant and Produce market at the local AMP grounds on Katikati’s main street.
 Then there is Moggie’s Market held once a month on the 2nd Saturday of the month outside the War Memorial Hall.

 Arts and Crafts: